richstokes/GroomLake/README.md

 ## What is this?

 I've always been interested in "2.5D" racing games in the style of Outrun.
-I stumbled upon [this great example](https://github.com/ChazyChazZz/PyxelRoadDemo), which uses the pyxel python game engine, and decided to mess around on it as a part of learning how all the 2D project stuff works.
+I stumbled upon [this great example](https://github.com/ChazyChazZz/PyxelRoadDemo), which uses the pyxel python game engine, and decided to mess around on it as a part of learning how all the 2D projection stuff works.

 The theme is based on Groom Lake, the site of the infamous Area 51.